ejmastnak/ejmastnak.github.io/notes/arch/about.md

 (read: mostly solutions to my stumbling points when migrating to Arch from macOS).
 The material should be applicable, with adjustments to package installation, to most `systemd`-based Linux distros.

-**Purpose:** lower the barrier to entry and improve the transition experience for new users.
+**Purpose:** improve the transition and onboarding experience for new users.

 <details>
   <summary>